jhannah/jays.net/weeds_escalation.md

 E6: Nancy shoots Cesar with a crossbow.
 Cesar's wife tells him to kill Nancy and come home.
 The entire favily is captured.
 They're released when Shane threatens to shoot the remaining goon.

+E12: Dude is writing a book about Nancy's hijinks.
+She gives him interviews for money.
+Family aquires fake passports to flee to Europe.
+Esteban catches up with Nancy.

+E13: Esteban / Guillermo kill the guy writing the book, kidnap Nancy.
+Nancy / Esteban / Guillermo arrested at airport because she called the FBI confessing to killing Pilar.
+The rest of the family escapes to Europe.

+## Season 7

+E1: Nancy has been in prison for 3 years, the family + Doug in Denmark.
+Nancy released to a halfway house.
+Esteban was killed in a different prison.
+Nancy picks up a bag full of guns and grenades from a parking lot.

+E2: Nancy immediately fails drug testing at halfway house, they threaten to send her back to prison, she talks them out of it.

+E3: Nancy leaves bag of grenades with Andy.
+Andy does research into drug dealers for Nancy, who's trying to re-establish weed dealing.
+Nancy leaves weed at Silas' apartment, who claims half of all inventory / profits for himself.
+Shane commits some bank fraud (multiple student loans).

+E4: Shane loans money to Nancy / Silas for weed.
+So all 3 are back in the weed business.
+A suicide bomber blows up the supply in Afghanistan with a bomb vest.

+E5: Doug finds out his new corporate accounting job on Wall Street is rife with corruption / theft.

+E7: The SEC wants Nancy to pull files so they can bust Doug's firm (where Nancy also works).
+The pull her from the halfway house.

+E9: Doug gets Nancy out of trouble with the SEC by blackmailing them.
+Shane gets arrested for stealing data from a police station.

+E10: Andy threatens rival dealer with a nailgun.
+Kidnaps her.
+This is Andy's first threat of violence?